aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 a range from 630 to 700 reclassified as 0 and others as 1.
 Processed with `egvtools::distance2egv()`.
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+At the very end, layer is standardized by subtracting the arithmetic mean and dividing by root mean squared error.